source-separation/tutorial/_sources/basics/representations.md

 There are many types of time-frequency representations out in the world, but we will only discuss those that are most frequently used for source separation here.

-We call a specific entry in this matrix a {term}`TF bin`.
-We can visualize a {term}`TF Representation` using a heatmap, which has time along the x-axis and frequency along the y-axis.
+We call a specific entry in this matrix a TF bin.
+We can visualize a TF Representation using a heatmap, which has time along the x-axis and frequency along the y-axis.
 Each TF bin in the heatmap represents the amplitude of the signal at that particular time and frequency.
 Some heatmaps have a colorbar alongside them that shows which colors indicate high amplitude values and which